jwhitlock/drf-cached-instances/README.rst

 Speed up `Django REST Framework`_ (DRF) reads by storing instance data in cache.

-This code was split from web-platform-compat_.
-You may be interested in viewing the web-platform-compat source code for a full example implementation.
+This code was split from browsercompat_.
+You may be interested in viewing the browsercompat source code for a full example implementation.

 * Code: https://github.com/jwhitlock/drf-cached-instances
 * Free software: `Mozilla Public License Version 2.0`_